lingtalfi/ClassCooker/doc/api/Ling/ClassCooker/FryingPan/Ingredient/ParentIngredient.md

 Introduction
 ============

-The BasicConstructorIngredient class.
+The ParentIngredient class.

-This class will add a [basic constructor](https://github.com/lingtalfi/ClassCooker/blob/master/doc/pages/frying-pan-conception-notes.md#the-basic-constructor) to the class we're working on.
+This class will add a parent to the class we're working on.

+If the class already extends another parent, then we will abort (we don't override the user's previous work), but we will send a warning via the log system.

+The value is the symbol representing the class parent.
+The symbol is what immediately following the "extends" keyword, it references the class parent.